California Court Records

 Arrest Warrant Lookup in California

-The California government does not maintain a central database that the public can query to find arrest warrants within state borders.
+The California government does not maintain a central database that the public may query to find arrest warrants within state borders.
 Since arrest warrants are issued regionally, local bodies like the courts and police departments maintain associated records and release access to them per the state's open record policies.

 Below are methods for looking up active or pending arrest warrants in California:

 - Search a local sheriff or police department's online arrest warrant database.
-Usually, these platforms can be queried by name.
-For example, the San Diego County Sheriff's Department maintains a warrant search system that can be queried by a person's last, first, or middle name.
+Usually, these platforms may be queried by name.
+For example, the San Diego County Sheriff's Department maintains a warrant search system that may be queried by a person's last, first, or middle name.
 Meanwhile, the Napa County Sheriff's Office provides an Online Warrant Search system that requires a person's last and first name to retrieve active arrest warrants.

 - Access a private aggregate website that provides an arrest warrant search service.